LimeMakers/meteor-three/README.md

 # Three.js - A JavaScript 3D library, repackaged for Meteor.

 This is a simple Meteor package for including Three.js in a Meteor project using the Meteor package manager.
-Because Three.js contains several useful featuers hidden away in the examples folder I've included a couple of extra files that I use frequently along with the main Three.js.
+Because Three.js contains several useful features hidden away in the examples folder I've included a couple of extra files that I use frequently along with the main Three.js.

 For extra info on Three.js or Meteor please refer to their respective homepages: